technokowski/snowbot3000/README.md

 Installing Django
 ===
-After you've downloaded the SnowBot-3000 project, open the zip file and navigate to the directory containing the 'requirements.txt' file using Terminal.
+* Download the SnowBot-3000 project, unzip, then navigate to the **snowbot3000-master** folder in **Terminal** – you should see a **requirements.txt** file contained within.

-This project was built using Django 1.11.17, but it'll probably work with the latest version.
-However, it's recommended that you install this version just to be certain it works.
-The easiest way to do that is to run the following from Terminal:
+*This project was built using Django 1.11.17, but it'll probably work with the latest version.
+However, it's recommended that you install this version just to be certain it works.*

+* Run the following from **Terminal**:
 ```
 pip install -r requirements.txt
 ```